Jayravalcode/Jayravalcode.github.io/README.md

       - Fill in the name where the column name is unnamed.
       - Change the name of the required column.
       ![Screenshot 2024-01-12 225143](https://github.com/Jayravalcode/Truck_Travel_prediction/assets/100700949/e0c10606-b663-4895-bee9-a5af5738e2c4)
+4. **Library are used**
+   - pandas:- for , numpy, matplotlib, seaborn, and statsmodels.tsa.arima.model

 ## Questions to Address